FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 ```

 ### git
-The optional trigger `git` dictates which git repo halfpipe will operate on.
+The optional trigger `git` defines which git repo halfpipe will operate on.

 Schema
 ```yaml